vandre-sales/meliva-ds/docs/docs/theming/color.md

   }
 </style>

-Web Awesome's color system includes a range of CSS custom properties to purposefully and consistently thread your color choices throughout your project.
+Web Awesome's color system is made up of CSS custom properties to thread your color choices consistently throughout your theme.

+Color is organized by three main categories:

+- [Literal colors](/#literal-colors) that give familiar names to your starting color palette
+- [Foundational colors](/#foundational-colors) that define colors for essential content and structure
+- [Semantic colors](/#semantic-colors) that draw attention and convey meaning

 ## Literal Colors

 Literal colors are the lowest level color properties in your theme.
-Each color is identified by a name, like red or gray, and a number that roughly corresponds to the color's perceived lightness.
-On this scale, 100 is equal to pure white and 0 is equal to pure black.
-Web Awesome defines 10 literal colors each with 11 lightness steps using the format `--wa-color-{name}-{#}`.
+Each color is identified by a name, like red or gray, and a number that roughly corresponds to the color's perceived lightness, where 100 is equal to pure white and 0 is equal to pure black.
+Web Awesome defines seven literal colors each with 11 lightness values using the format `--wa-color-{name}-{#}`.

-For easy WCAG 2.1 conformance, the lightness values between colors have a strong correlation to [relative luminance](https://www.w3.org/WAI/GL/wiki/Relative_luminance).
-For accessible contrast ratios, even across hues, calculate the difference between the lightness values of any two colors:
+Lightness values on this scale have a strong correlation to [relative luminance](https://www.w3.org/WAI/GL/wiki/Relative_luminance), which is used to calculate color contrast.
+To meet [WCAG 2.1 success criteria for minimum or enhanced contrast](https://www.w3.org/TR/WCAG21/#contrast-minimum), even across hues, calculate the difference between the lightness values of any two colors:

-- A difference of 40 between lightness values ensures a minimum 3:1 contrast ratio, suitable for large text and icons (AA).
+- A difference of 40 ensures a minimum 3:1 contrast ratio, suitable for large text and icons (AA)
-- A difference of 50 between lightness values ensures a minimum 4.5:1 contrast ratio, suitable for normal text (AA) and large text (AAA).
+- A difference of 50 ensures a minimum 4.5:1 contrast ratio, suitable for normal text (AA) and large text (AAA)
-- A difference of 60 between lightness values ensures a minimum 7:1 contrast ratio, suitable for all text (AAA).
+- A difference of 60 ensures a minimum 7:1 contrast ratio, suitable for all text (AAA)

 <div class="color-name">Red</div>
 <div class="color-group">